How to Use One of the Trickiest Paint Colors in Your Home

 There are endless possibilities to integrate this classic hue into your home, but here are a few suggestions:

 - Modernize your kitchen by incorporating black matte lower cabinets with upper open shelving to add elegance to your cooking space.

-- Paint your wainscoting black and the wall above a nuanced neutral to infuse your space with drama while maintaining a cozy atmosphere.
+- Paint your wainscoting black and the wall above a nuanced neutral to infuse a room with drama while maintaining a cozy atmosphere.